Chronic Lymphocytic Leukemia and Hairy-Cell Leukemia

 Monoclonal B-cell lymphocytosis

-Nearly all cases of CLL are preceded by a monoclonal B-cell lymphocytosis (MBL).
-MBL is defined as a B-cell population by flow cytometry that is not greater than 5 × 109/L and no symptoms consistent with a diagnosis of CLL, such as organomegaly.
+It is surmised that nearly all cases of CLL are preceded by a monoclonal B-cell lymphocytosis (MBL).
+MBL is defined as a B-cell population with a CLL immunophenotype by flow cytometry that is not greater than 5 × 109/L and no symptoms consistent with a diagnosis of CLL.
 This disorder is discovered incidentally or when patients are being evaluated for a possible diagnosis of CLL.
 The monoclonal B cell will invariably have a phenotype analogous to CLL.
 It is estimated that about 3% of the US population meets the criteria for MBL, and this incidence increases with age.
 Studies have shown that the rate of progression to CLL from MBL is approximately 1% to 2% per year.

 Exposure to herbicidal agents, such as “Agent Orange,” may be associated with CLL; however, this is not proven.
 Causality due to radiation exposure, alkylating chemotherapy, and other chemicals has not been confirmed.